 There’s no other free mapping software on this list that lets you map like a rock star than QGIS.

 QGIS Plugins boost this mapping software into a state of epicness.
-If the tool doesn’t exist, search for plugin developed by the QGIS community.
+If the tool doesn’t exist, search for a plugin developed by the QGIS community.

 Volunteer effort is key to its success.
 The QGIS Stack Exchange support is impressively great.

-You’d be insane not to download the free GIS software QGIS.
+If you’re still searching for free GIS software, you’d be insane not to download the free GIS software QGIS.
 Here’s your beginner’s guide to QGIS to get your feet wet.